Mini-IT/AdvertisingIdentifierFetcher/README.md

 Advertising Identifier Fetcher uses conditional compilation.
 On any other platform but Android [Application.RequestAdvertisingIdentifierAsync](https://docs.unity3d.com/ScriptReference/Application.RequestAdvertisingIdentifierAsync.html) will be used.

-### Amazone app store
+### Amazon app store

-In Amazone app store no Google services are available and Google advertising id is not available.
+In Amazon app store no Google services are available and Google advertising id is not available.
 Advertising Identifier Fetcher uses conditional compilation for this case.
 Define custom preprocessor symbol `AMAZON_STORE`.
 In this case Unity's [Application.RequestAdvertisingIdentifierAsync](https://docs.unity3d.com/ScriptReference/Application.RequestAdvertisingIdentifierAsync.html) will be used.